-Phalaenopsis orchids certainly are a hardy variety, which is what makes them so popular among those new to orchid care, but the beautiful plants need to live in a specific type of environment to thrive.
-We’ve instructed on the importance of lighting and room temperature, but did you know humidity plays a role in your orchid’s well being too?
+Phalaenopsis orchids certainly are a hardy variety, which is what makes them so popular among those new to orchid care.
+We’ve written on the importance of lighting and room temperature, but did you know humidity affects your orchid's well-being too?

-Phalaenopsis orchids originated in the tropics, therefore, they perform best when room humidity is relatively high, between 55% and 75%.
-While seldom a problem in climate-controlled homes and offices, low humidity is a common problem in areas with dry or desert climates.
+Because they're from the tropics, Phalaenopsis orchids therefore, enjoy a highly humid environment — between 55% and 75%.
+While this is seldom a problem in climate-controlled homes and offices, low humidity is a common problem in areas with dry or desert climates.
 For orchid owners who live in the country’s more temperate regions, low humidity most often occurs when plunging outdoor temperatures and forced-air heat combine to dry out indoor air.

 Signs of Low Humidity